 Who else would understand the physical abuse, sexual abuse, hunger, and other horrible things you can’t share with anyone, not even your child’s grandparents because you don’t want labels following your child around for the rest of his or her life?

 There are other adoptive parents out there.
 And they understand.

-2. Someone doesn’t have to understand completely in order to care.
+2. Someone doesn’t have to understand completely to care.

 Stories of adoption begin with brokenness.
-Because of that, we must work very hard to protect the stories of our child on their behalf.
+Because of that, we must work very hard to protect the stories of our children on their behalf.
 But protecting that story can lead to loneliness.